How to use Pay Station in combination with Firebase authentication

 To add a virtual item with basic settings to the catalog:

-- Open your project in Publisher Account.
+- Open your project in Publisher Account and go to the Items catalog > Virtual items section.

 - In the drop-down menu, select Create item.